symfony-cmf/content-bundle/UPGRADE-2.0.md

 ### SonataAdmin Support

- * The Admin for `` was moved into `symfony-cmf/sonata-admin-integration-bundle`.
+ * The Admin for `Symfony\Cmf\Bundle\ContentBundle\Doctrine\Phpcr\StaticContent`
+   was moved into `symfony-cmf/sonata-admin-integration-bundle`.
 With the move, the admin service names also changed.
    If you are using the admin, you need to adjust your configuration, i.e the sonata dashboard:

    Before: